goldenson/maximeorefice/_posts/2020-03-03-negociating.md

 ---
 layout: post
-title: "🍏 Negociating"
+title: "🍏 Negotiating"
 topic: "Career & Work"
 date: 2020-03-03
 ---

-What you need to know when you are negociating in life.
+What you need to know when you are negotiating in life.

 ## Getting ready

-A good negociator always prepare his strategy before the battle.
+A good negotiator always prepares his strategy before the battle.

 1. What is the goal?
 2. Summary of the situation
 3. Labels (It seems that ...)
 4. Calibrated Questions (How am I supposed to do that?)
-5. Non cash offers
+5. Non-cash offers

-> Blackswan: Term in negotiation when you identify an important element giving you leverage.
+> Black swan: Term in negotiation when you identify an important element giving you leverage.